 The primary (but not exclusive) source of funding for Colorado K-12 school districts is the School Finance Act formula, created and annually reauthorized by the state's General Assembly.
 The legislature sets the base funding amount and adjusts it according to a district's size, cost-of-living, personnel costs, and share of at-risk (low-income) students to determine Per Pupil Revenue (PPR).
 Students in multi-district online programs are funded at a lower standard rate.
 The number of students enrolled during the October 1 fall count window helps to determine a district's current-year Total Program funding.
-The Funded Pupil Count used in the formula calculation differs from the actual student enrollment in two primary ways:

-- 1. Kindergarten students currently are counted as .58 FTE for funding purposes. - 2.
-Districts with declining enrollment are protected by being able to take an average pupil count from the current year and up to four previous years.
-The extra students counted in the formula are often referred to as Phantom Students.
+The Funded Pupil Count used in the formula calculation may differ from the actual student enrollment.
+For example, districts with declining enrollment are protected by being able to take an average pupil count from the current year and up to four previous years.
+The extra students counted in the formula are often referred to as "Phantom Students".